Kinto/kinto/cliquet_docs/api/resource.rst

 It is possible to force the timestamp if the specified record has a ``last_modified`` attribute.

-The specified value will be ignored if:

-* it is less than the current collection timestamp;
-* it is less or equal than the previously existing record timestamp.
+If the specified timestamp is less or equal than the existing record, the value is simply ignored and the timestamp is bumped into the future as usual.

 HTTP Status Code